Agency Bond Definition

 The following are the types of agency bonds.

 #1 – Issued by Federal Government Agency

-These include Federal housing administration (FHPA), Small business administration (SBA), Government national mortgage association ( GNMA or Ginnie Mae).
-Bonds issued by federal government agencies generally guaranteed by the federal government similar to treasuries.
+These include the Federal housing administration (FHPA), Small business administration (SBA), Government national mortgage association ( GNMA or Ginnie Mae).
+Bonds issued by federal government agencies are generally guaranteed by the federal government, similar to treasuries.

 #2 – Issued by Government Sponsored Enterprise

 Includes the Federal national mortgage association (Fannie Mae), Federal home loan Mortgage (Freddie Mac), Federal farm credit banks, Funding corporation, and Federal home loan bank.
 GSE are quasi-governmental organizations created to enhance the availability of credit and reduce the cost of funding to targeted sectors of the economy.